httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   trailer field,
 - {{algorithms}} and {{deprecate-contentMD5}} describe algorithms and their relation to Digest,
-- {{acting-on-resources}} details computing representation digests,
+- {{state-changing-requests}} details computing representation digests,
 - {{obsolete-parameters}} obsoletes Digest field parameters,
 - {{sri}} describes the relationship between Digest and Subresource Integrity, and